Wordpress-Development/official-flowershop/README.md

 XO10 - WooCommerce Categories widget
 ```

-Notice: if a plugin is not installed, please install it manually
+Notice: if a plugin from the list above was not installed, please install it manually by going in admin panel > plugins.

 ### Step 4
-Now it is time to import the sample data into your WordPress site.
+Now, we will import the Sample Data into your WordPress site.

-Again, it is important to notice that if you already have a running WordPress site, (you have posts and pages you wish to keep) dont install the sample data files as they may replace your current data.
+Again, it is important to notice that if you already have a running WordPress site, (you have posts and pages you wish to keep) do not install the sample data files as they may replace your current data.

-1. In your admin panel go to "Tools > Import > Wordpres"
+1. In your admin panel go to "Tools > Import > WordPress"
 Import this file "official-flowershop.wordpress.(date-is-here).xml"
 (Make sure you select 'Download and import file attachments') from the next step.

-2. In your admin panel go to "Apperance > Widgets" and delete all default widgets that are currently positioned on any of theme wigets area (we will update with new ones).
+2. In your admin panel go to "Apperance > Widgets" and delete all default widgets that are currently positioned on any of wiglets area.
-Now, go to "Tools > Widget Importer & Exporter" and From the Import option upload this file "official-flowershop.widgets.(date-is-here).wie".
+Go to "Tools > Widget Importer & Exporter" and From the Import option upload this file "official-flowershop.widgets.(date-is-here).wie".

 3. In your admin panel go to "Smart Slider" and find the "Import slider from different sources" and upload this file "Smart-Slider.(date-is-here).ss3"